-In light of Saturday 5th of December being International Volunteer Day, we wanted to highlight a very special project our Melbourne Shapians have been volunteering their time on.
+In light of International Volunteer Day, we want to highlight a very special project our Melbourne team have been volunteering their time on at Mullum Mullum Indigenous Gathering Space.

 It would be understating things by some margin to say that 2020 has been a shocker.
 Mullum Mullum Indigenous Gathering Space in Melbourne’s East Ringwood had even more to contend with when their community space, already in need of some significant love, was flooded out in January to kick off the year.
 Carpets and furniture were ruined, leaked water streaked the interior walls – all in all, a sorry state of affairs.